 It has been written that dreaming of cranberries is a good omen, one suggesting that the dreamer will have longevity and good health.
 Certainly, drinking unsweetened cranberry juice daily is even better than an omen.
 With their unquestionable super powers, cranberries will get any dreamer back on her feet in no time, heading toward that goal of longevity by providing a tremendous boost of vitamins A and C, thiamine, riboflavin, and niacin.

 Growing naturally from Wisconsin to Maine, these berries are in season from September through December.
 Only 45 calories per cup—cranberries are holiday superstars, making their appearance in recipes both savory and sweet.

-For this holiday season, why not prepare this delicious Cranberry Nut Bread—with a texture similar to cake—to be shared with friends and family.
+For this holiday season, why not prepare this delicious Cranberry Nut Bread—with a texture similar to cake—or this cranberry relish with walnuts—to be shared with friends and family.
 The tart cranberries contrast with the sweet tea loaf, giving it dimension and depth.

 – Kathryn Kruger for the Veggie Fest Team!

 Seeram N. P. et al (2006).
 Blackberry, black raspberry, blueberry, cranberry, red raspberry, and strawberry extracts inhibit growth and stimulate apoptosis of human cancer cells in vitro.
 J Agric Food Chem.
 13, 54(25), 9329-39.